-Follow-up Appointments: Your child will require a renal ultrasound and office visit 6 weeks from the time of surgery.
+Follow-up Appointments: Your child will require a renal ultrasound and office visit one month from the time of surgery.
 The need and frequency for continued radiology studies will be discussed with you during your post-operative visit.
 Please call the office to arrange these appointments.
-If your child is discharged home with any drains in place, you will be given specific instructions on when to return.
-Please call the office at 303-839-7200 to schedule your post-operative appointment, and with any of the following symptoms.
+If your child is discharged home with any drains in place, your will be given specific instructions on when to return.
+Please call the office at 303-839-7200 to schedule your post-operative appointment.

-When to call Dr. Furness:
+When to call Dr. Chacko:

 - If your child develops a fever greater than 102.5 F. - If there are any signs of infection.
-Increased redness or swelling around the incision or any yellowish-green discharge. - If your child should develop persistent vomiting
+Increased redness or swelling around the incision or any yellowish-green discharge. - If your child should develop persistent vomiting.